This is a true story of an aviation incident

 It was illegal to transfer the N number from one plane to another aircraft.
 I don't know how they did this legitimately.

 It is now on a rotary wing aircraft.
-Go to Google and "punch" in N45593 See what gives.
+Go to this search engine WE DON'T TRACK YOUR INFO and "punch" in N45593

 On another note: I discovered a nasty attribute about these "birds".